aykaramba/edgar/README.md

 2) The Common Lisp tutorials provided by the creator of CLOG, <a href="https://github.com/rabbibotton/clog/blob/main/LEARN.md" target="_blank">David Botton</a>.

+** INSTALLATION **

+1) Git clone the repo to your ~/quicklisp/local-projects or ~/common list folders.

+2) Using the LEM editor:
+a) M-x start-lisp-repl
+b) In repl: (ql:quickload :edgar)
+c) In repl: (edgar:start-app)

+3) Using Emacs:

+a) SPECIAL NOTE:  I created a component for the LEM editor as part of the Edgar project to reload the CLOG instance running in the browser using C-v.
+This does not work in Emacs and did not create cross-editor compatability for this component because it really should be removed from EDGAR and into LEM it self.
+If you load EDGAR in Emacs, it will complain, just accept the error and it will start and work normally minus the C-v shortcut.
+b) M-x start-slime or M-x start-sly
+c) In repl: (ql:quickload :edgar)
+d) In repl: (edgar:start-app)
+e) Ignore the compiler complaint and continue.

 **Key design goeals and features:**

 * The application is discovered, not engineered.
 I am learning programming, I wanted to explore instead of engineer what is possible.